Noncollapsed degeneration of Einstein 4-manifolds II: Introduction

+We will focus on local questions and for simplicity assume most of the time that we work on spaces with uniformly bounded diameter and therefore study the Gromov-Hausdorff neighborhood of $\partial_o\mathbf{E}(M^4)$.
+We therefore work on the $d_{GH}$-\emph{completion} of $\mathbf{E}(M^4)$, which is $\mathbf{E}(M^4)\cup\partial_o\mathbf{E}(M^4)$.
+The metric spaces in $\partial_o\mathbf{E}(M^4)$ and the associated singularity blow-ups in the Gromov-Hausdorff sense have been understood for a long time in \cite{and,bkn}: they are respectively \emph{Einstein orbifolds} and \emph{Ricci-flat ALE orbifolds}.

-An important question is to understand if the reverse of the degeneration, the \emph{desingularization}, of Einstein orbifolds is possible.
+Anderson then asked the converse question for instance in \cite{andsurv}, namely, are all Einstein orbifolds limits of smooth Einstein ?
+To answer this question one has to understand if the reverse of the degeneration, the \emph{desingularization}, of Einstein orbifolds in $\partial_o\mathbf{E}(M^4)$ is possible.
 A natural way to desingularize an orbifold is by a gluing-perturbation technique.

 The goal of the present paper is to develop a gluing-perturbation procedure which attains \emph{any} noncollapsed Einstein $4$-manifold which is sufficiently close to an Einstein orbifold in the Gromov-Hausdorff sense.
-This in particular elucidates the neighborhood of the boundary of the moduli space of Einstein metrics, and we will use this description in future works.
-In this paper, we will use it to prove that not all Einstein orbifolds can be desingularized by Einstein metrics in the Gromov-Hausdorff sense.
+This in particular elucidates the $d_{GH}$-neighborhood of the boundary $\partial_o\mathbf{E}(M^4)$ in $\mathbf{E}(M^4)$, and we will use this description in future works.
+In this paper, we will use it to prove that not all Einstein orbifolds can be desingularized by Einstein metrics in the Gromov-Hausdorff sense with an expected topology which partially answers the above question of Anderson.